 There are also other kinds of friendships.
 Family.
 Just because they are a relative doesn’t mean they aren’t capable of being a friend too.
 I look at my mum and nan as my best friends and live for a girly sleepover with my cousin whilst we stuff our faces with popcorn and cheese sticks.

-Never the less there are a bunch of different ways to meet new people wether that’s starting a new hobby, socially, and even through social media which I’m pretty open to.
+Never the less there are a bunch of different ways to meet new people whether that’s starting a new hobby, socially, and even through social media which I’m pretty open too.

 After 21 years I have learned that I don’t need to seek or force friendships.
 Just carry on doing you and you never know who you’re going to meet along the way.

 So, whether you have 1 friend or 20.
 That doesn’t really matter.
 What matters is that you surround yourself with people who bring out the best in you and make you happy.